A Game of Thrones-Chapter 53

 |Chapter chronology (All)|

 Maester Luwin has taught Bran all the banners and now he has faces to associate with them.
 Bran asks how many knights there are and Luwin tells Bran that there are over 12,000 men, but only 300 knights because the North holds to the old gods and knights are anointed in a sept of the Faith of the Seven.
 However, Luwin assures him, "a man’s worth is not marked by a ser before his name."
 Bran asks when they will leave and is told they must leave soon or the countryside will be eaten clean.
 Robb has a long way to go and the fighting has started.
 More men will join Robb as he travels south.

 Bran tells Hodor that he does not want to watch anymore.
 Maester Luwin reminds Bran that his brother is busy greeting the Karstarks, but Bran assures him that he wants to visit the godswood.
 Hodor now carries Bran in a basket strapped to his back, an idea Luwin got from the baskets used by the serving women to carry firewood.
-Being carried this way does not shame Bran the same as being carried like a baby, although there is the problem that Hodor sometimes forgets Bran is on his back when going through a doorway.
+Being carried this way does not shame Bran the same as being carried like a baby, although Hodor sometimes forgets Bran is on his back when going through doorways.